OpenBB-finance/OpenBB/openbb_terminal/API_README.md

 ## Useful tips

-### 1. Display matplotlib charts in Jupyter Notebook**\
+### 1. Display matplotlib charts in Jupyter Notebook
-If you copy-paste the code below and use it as your initialization then you're matplotlib graphs will be inside the result cell.
+To display matplotlib charts inside the Jupyter notebook output cells, you can use the block of code below, and initialize it at the top of the Notebook.

 ```python
 import matplotlib.pyplot as plt